 “We are very pleased to be identified as a College of Distinction and believe that this recognition illustrates some of the things that we do best on this campus,” said AU President Dr. Carlos Campo.
 “We focus on great teaching as well as placing an emphasis on engaging students both inside and outside of the classroom with exciting living and learning environments, and that is drawing some attention.”

 Living on campus is all about becoming a part of a community.
-Student housing options at AU give students a sense of belonging and immersion into the campus culture.
-From exciting on-campus and in-hall activities, to benefits such as around-the-clock safety, maintenance, and resources all within five minutes of your hall, student housing allows you to focus on academics and develop your lifestyle.
+Student housing options at AU give students a sense of belonging and immersion into the campus culture, with exciting on-campus and in-hall activities.
+Additional benefits such as around-the-clock safety, maintenance, and resources all within five minutes of your residence hall, allow you to focus on academics and develop your lifestyle in a positive environment.

 Ashland University participates in NCAA Division II for athletics.
 The Ashland Eagles offer ten men’s and ten women’s sports – with the men competing in baseball, basketball, cross country, football, golf, indoor and outdoor track, soccer, swimming and wrestling, and the women competing in basketball, cross country, golf, indoor and outdoor track, soccer, softball, swimming, tennis and volleyball.

 The university recently constructed a $23 million athletic complex that features a 5,200-seat football stadium, a 1,000-seat stadium for track & field and soccer, and a state-of-the-art training facility.

 Ashland University is accredited by the North Central Association of Colleges and Schools, and its individual programs are accredited by their corresponding associations.
 The university features a rigorous liberal arts program that aims to produce well-rounded, thoughtful citizens with the intellectual and moral virtue necessary to lead their communities and families successfully.